Film: The Russians Are Coming, the Russians Are Coming

 - Animated Credits Opening

 - As Long as It Sounds Foreign: Averted; the spoken Russian is authentic (and not subtitled, except in the DVD release)

 - The Backwards R: In the title card in the credits, and in the poster art as indicated above.
 To explain—the 'backwards R' is not an "R", but actually makes the sound "ya" in Cyrillic.
 And the backwards N is not an N, but is actually the short "i" sound.

 - Bilingual Bonus: When two Russian crewmen are in Walt Whittaker's garage, there's a bit of dialogue between them:

 Crewman 1: seeing bag of fertilizer "Hey, look!
 American grain!"

 Crewman 1: "Yeuch!" wipes hands off on shirt

 - Bound and Gagged: Telephone switchboard operator Alice Foss, by the Russian crew.
 Later both Walt and Alice.

-- Brick Joke: Early in the movie, Norman tells Luther to take his horse and inform the residents of the other half of the islands of what has happened.
+- Brick Joke: Early in the movie, Norman tells Luther to take his horse and inform the residents of the other half of the island of what has happened.
 The last scene in the movie features Luther riding, shouting, "The Russians are coming!
 The Russians are coming!"